-1. When a Seafarer is signed off and landed at any port because of sickness or injury, their wages shall continue until they have been repatriated at the Company's expense or has arrived at their home or place of their original engagement, whichever place is more convenient for the Seafarer.

-2. Thereafter, the Seafarer shall be entitled to sick pay at a rate equivalent to the basic wages and subsistence allowance as per valid wage scale while they remain sick or injured up to a maximum of 130 days.
+1. When a Seafarer is signed off and landed at any port because of sickness or injury, their wages shall continue until they have been repatriated at the Company's expense as specified in §21.
+Thereafter the Seafarer shall be entitled to sick pay at a rate equivalent to their basic wages while they remain sick or injured up to a maximum of 130 days.
+The provision of sick pay following repatriation shall be subject to submission of a valid medical certificate, without undue delay.
+However, in the case of injury the sick pay shall be paid until the injured Seafarer has been cured or until the incapacity has been declared to be of a permanent character.
 Proof of their continued entitlement to sick pay shall be by submission of satisfactory medical certificates.
-At the time, they leave the Ship the Seafarer shall be paid an advance of their sick pay for the estimated number of days certified by a doctor for which they are expected to be sick or injured.
+At the time they leave the Ship the Seafarer shall be paid an advance of their sick pay for the estimated number of days certified by a doctor for which they are expected to be sick or injured.